-The BUF16820 is able to read from a single DAC or multiple DACs, or write to the register of a single DAC or multiple DACs in a single communication transaction.
-DAC addresses begin with 00000 (corresponding to DAC_1) and continue through 01101 (corresponding to DAC_14).
-Addresses 10010 and 10011 correspond to V{COM1} and V{COM2} , respectively.
-Address 10100 corresponds to the write disable bit.
+The BUF20820 is able to read from a single DAC, or multiple DACs, or write to the register of a single DAC, or multiple DACs in a single communication transaction.
+DAC addresses begin with 00000, which corresponds to DAC_1, through 10011, which corresponds to $V{COM OUT2}$.

 Write commands are performed by setting the read/write bit LOW.
-Setting the read/write bit HIGH performs a read transaction.
+Setting the read/write bit HIGH will perform a read transaction.